EC601TeamProject06/Multi-Speaker-Identification/README.md

 3) Identify emotions: It is used to judge the speaker's emotions and states.
 The combination of voice print content and emotional information can effectively prevent voice print counterfeiting and physical coercion.

 4) Gender recognition: Male voice or female voice can be identified.

+* The algorithm

+To identify the speaker, Mel Frequency Cepstral Coefficients (MFCC)In order for a computer to recognize audio data, we must first transfer the audio data from the time domain to the frequency domain, and then extract the features.
+Mel Frequency Cepstral Coefficients (MFCC) is widely used for this step.